thisismeamir/Xavier-Apply/README.md

 ## Donations

 If you'd like to support the development of Xavier, consider making a donation.
 Your contributions help maintain the project and fund new features.

-[Add donation methods here, such as cryptocurrency addresses, PayPal link, or other preferred donation channels]

 Thank you for your support!